wjiang4318/Snapshot-Triangle-Insurance-Reserving/README.md

 # Snapshot Triangle Insurance Reserving

 When someone files an insurance claim, it often isn't paid off all at once.
-It can take months or years to fully resolve, so insurers set aside money along the way for what's still likely to be owed, called a reserve.
+It can take months or years to fully resolve, so insurers set aside money along the way for what's still likely to be owed, called a **reserve**.
 The standard way to estimate that money treats every claim in a group the same, using one average growth pattern for everyone, known as the chain-ladder approach.
 This project tests whether machine learning can do better: predict how each individual claim is likely to develop, group similar-behaving claims together, and estimate reserves for each group separately, instead of lumping everyone into one number.

 The approach follows the snapshot-triangle framework from Llaguno et al., *"Reserving with Machine Learning: Applications for Loyalty Programs and